 Continental is one of those tire brands that you’ve certainly heard about, even if you aren’t a car enthusiast.
 The German tire manufacturer started as a rubber company and is now one of the leading manufacturers in the tire industry.

-We took an in-depth look into the company in this Continental tires review to give you all the important details.
+We take an in-depth look into the company in this Continental tires review to give you all the important details.
 Stand by as we elaborate on the brand’s history, value, and mission in this comprehensive guide!

 You might be surprised to hear that Continental started its journey way back in 1871, making it one of the oldest tire manufacturers out there.
 Throughout its long history, the brand has achieved stellar success in making the much-needed tire industry innovations.